Grigori Tokaty: Underground opposition

-World War II and aftermath
+World War II and the aftermath

 Hitler launched Operation Barbarossa, the invasion of the Soviet Union, in 1941, rapidly overrunning Soviet front-line forces.
 The Academy's staff was evacuated to Sverdlovsk in the Ural mountains.
 Tokaty returned to Moscow during the Battle of Moscow.
 He later flew in bombing raids over Stalingrad using American bombers delivered through lend-lease.

 By the end of World War II, Tokaty had become a leading Party representative and academic at the Zhukovsky Academy and the Moscow Engineering Institute, both in Moscow.

 After the German capitulation in May 1945, in the following month Tokaty was sent to Berlin.
 This was to serve on the Soviet Control Commission working directly under Marshals Georgi Zhukov and Vasily Sokolovsky.
 As such, Tokaty gained access to top-secret communications between the General Staff and the Kremlin.

 Defection

 Tokaty was afraid of his links with the opposition being discovered.
-The fear of being arrested and his hatred for Stalin's government culminated into his defection to the United Kingdom.
+The fear of being arrested and his hatred for Stalin's government culminated in his defection to the United Kingdom.
 He and his family crossed into the British sector of occupied Berlin and applied for asylum.
 He arrived in Britain in November 1947.
 He was given a false identity and was protected by the British intelligence services during his debriefing, since there was strong evidence that Soviet agents were planning to assassinate him.